ddddddO/packemon/README.md

 ### Generator

->[!WARNING]
-> While using Generator mode, TCP RST packets automatically sent out by the kernel are dropped.
-When this mode is stopped, the original state is restored.
-Probably😅.
-> Incidentally, dropping RST packets is done by running [the eBPF program](./egress_control/).
-> The background note incorporating the eBPF is the POST of X around [here](https://x.com/ddddddOpppppp/status/1798715056513056881).

 - Send generated packets to any network interfaces.
   - You can specify network interface with `--interface` flag.
 Default is `eth0`.